 One of the great advantages of the compendia is that, if they have the effect intended, they will inspire you to find and read the original from whence their selections come.
 Perhaps not surprisingly, some who read Ruskin seriously do not look favorably on such collections, thinking them distortive of Ruskin’s context and deeper meanings, as “quick-and-easy” ways to not read the originals.
 These criticisms are perfectly accurate, “selections,” however well-chosen or inspiring, are no substitute for the originals.
 However, as long as some “Ruskin in the original” is on your reading table, this pitfall can be dodged.

-Another, not insignificant, reward of the compendia is an effect we might call “serendipitous convergence.”
-While you are reading something of Ruskin’s in the original—say, Unto this Last–you might be reading in a compendium what he had to say about the greatness which is Gothic architecture, or his description of the glories of a Turner painting, or a description of his wonderment as he watches a violet opening in springtime, such juxtaposition being an instance par excellance of what John Rosenberg labels, in the title of his own marvelous compendium, “the genius of John Ruskin.”
+Another, not insignificant, reward of the compendia is an effect we could call “serendipitous convergence.”
+While you are reading something of Ruskin’s in the original—say, in Unto this Last–you might be reading in a compendium what he had to say about why Gothic architecture is great, or his description of the glories in a Turner painting, or a report on his wonderment as he watches a rose opening in springtime, such juxtapositions being an instance par excellence of what John Rosenberg labels, in the title of his own marvelous compendium, “the genius of John Ruskin.”

 As noted, what follows is a listing of the compendia of which I am aware.
 There are, as you shall see, more than a few, that fact alone being testimony to the powerful and salubrious effect our subject’s writings had on those who, once they had perused the majority of his works (no simple task that!), determined to devote considerably more of their life’s energies to collecting what they saw as his best passages for presentation to wider audiences.
 Such tributes were no unimportant contribution to keeping Ruskin and his work “alive” after his passing, because it was not until 1912 that a complete edition of his works was available and that fine version, The Library Edition of the Works of John Ruskin, had the disadvantages of being both limited in number and very expensive.
 In other words, the only way prior to 1912 to get a sense of what Ruskin had thought and written “overall” was either to make a concerted effort to collect and read all his works (a difficult task as many were regularly going in and out of print), or by reading the selections included in the compendia.

-In some cases, following a given entry, I have included a paragraph which offers some remarks about that collection, my intent being to explain why, at least to me, this editor’s efforts have proved especially enjoyable, useful, or both.
-The majority of the editions listed, however, have no such comments.
-This merely means that I haven’t read them yet.
-In other words, if no comment attaches to a compendium, that fact should not be taken as suggesting a negative assessment of the collection.
+In most cases, following a given entry, I have included a paragraph which offers some remarks about that collection, my intent being to explain why, at least to me, this editor’s efforts have proved especially enjoyable, useful, or both.
+When entries have no such comments, this merely means that I haven’t read them yet.
+In other words, if no comment attaches to a compendium, that should not be taken as a negative assessment of the collection.

 Some entries, it will be seen, begin with an asterisk (*).
 These have publication data missing.
 If anyone can supply such information, I’d be delighted!
-Send an email to jimspates43@gmailcom.
+Send an email to email@example.com.

-Lastly, regarding the list, heartfelt thanks must go out to Ray Haslam, one of the great collectors of Ruskin’s works.
-A number of the editions below, previously unknown to me, rest on his shelves.
+Regarding the list below, my heartfelt thanks go to Ray Haslam, one of the great collectors of Ruskin’s works.
+A number of the editions described below, previously unknown to me, are on his shelves.

 The Ruskin Compendia